Fareeqy vs Trello vs Asana vs Monday: 2026 Comparison

 In Fareeqy, every task has one assigned owner, a specific deadline, and a priority level (low, medium, high, urgent).
 The "My Tasks" page shows each person their tasks from every project in one place -- they open it in the morning and know exactly what is expected of them today.

 More importantly, the Focus List lets you pick just the tasks you have decided to tackle today.
 Not all your tasks -- only the ones you are working on right now.
 Drag and drop them into your preferred order and get started.
-This is a feature you will not find in Trello or Asana.
+This is a feature you will not find in Trello, Asana, or Monday.

 "Where Does the Project Stand?"